- Books by AHF Members (many available on AHF Amazon

 before the Revolution and during the Revolution itself."

 - C.G.
 Jung: A Matter of Heart - by Louis S. Segesvary, American Consul General (English version as published in the Neue Zürcher Zeitung, February 19, 1987) ...while five other less ambitious films have been made on Freud, with limited public impact, nothing has been produced for commercial distribution on the life and work of C.G.
 Jung, who became the most famous, controversial, and influential of the original group around Freud after breaking with him to develop his own school of analytical psychology.
 Now such an attempt has been made in the United States [download]

 - Európa szkizofréniája, vagy az 'európai' ember tragédiája - By Louis Segesváry,

 Former US diplomat and a senior member of the United States Department of State.
 "A Straszburgi Európai Tanácsban 2006. január végén lezajlott vita és a pár nappal később megszavazott határozat a totalitáriánus kommunista rendszerek bűneinek elítéléséről és az áldozatokra való megemlékezésről a legvilágosabb jele a mai európai ember tudathasadásos állapotának, s egyúttal európai kultúránk jelenkori tragédiájának végső felvonását jelenti." [download]

-Help AHF by purchasing all your products using the AHF Amazon Store!
+Help AHF by purchasing all your products using Amazon Smile!
 You pay nothing

 Tokaji Wine: Fame, Fate, Tradition: A Journey into Tokaji Wine History -a book that Wine Spectator called "the most comprehensive reference book on Tokaji available in the English language."